 Our Sixth Form Options and Aspirations Programme helps students to make a well-informed and confident transition to University and/or employment.
 This programme starts long before joining JAS Sixth Form.
 From Year 9, students will have explored pathways and careers prior to selecting their GCSE subjects.
-Upon joining JAS Sixth Form a similar process occurs, each student will be invited to attend a guidance interview with our Options and Aspirations Advisor, this meeting provides bespoke advice and students discover appropriate courses and pathways available to them.
+Upon joining JAS Sixth Form a similar process occurs, each student can organise and attend a guidance interview with our Options and Aspirations Advisor, to seek advice and to support students in discovering appropriate courses and pathways available to them.